Nineteen Months Gone: 1955 Chevrolet Townsman Station Wagon – SOLD!

 Chevrolet introduced the completely redesigned second generation Bel Air for 1955, calling it “The Hot One” in their advertising that year.
 With its crisp, clean styling these “Tri-Five” Chevys became iconic symbols of the 1950s.
 The 210 Townsman featured here was Chevy’s mid-level trim package during that time.
-All Townsmans during this generation were six passenger station wagons equipped with a 235.5 cubic inch inline six cylinder as standard equipment.
+All Townsmans during this generation were six passenger station wagons equipped with a 235.5 cubic inch inline six-cylinder as standard equipment.

-The private seller reports their Townsman features an older restoration with nice subtle and recent upgrades such as power front disc brakes hidden by new “smoothie” style wheels and a complete new performance suspension.
-The seller indicates the interior is mostly original and we love that this no frills Townsman still has its radio delete plate in place on the dashboard.
+The private seller reports their Townsman features an older restoration with nice subtle and recent upgrades such as power front disc brakes hidden by new “smoothie” style wheels and a completely new performance suspension.
+The seller indicates the interior is mostly original and we love that this no-frills Townsman still has its radio delete plate in place on the dashboard.
 In addition to a fresh set of tires and a new exhaust system, the current caretaker proudly states, “everything works as it should, down to the new clock.
 A dependable classic.”
-This is a great example of an affordable classic you’ll be the envy of at all of your kids’ games while you give your over-optioned and over-sized SUV a break in your driveway.
+This is a great example of an affordable classic you’ll be the envy of at all of your kids’ games while you give your over-optioned and oversized SUV a break in your driveway.
 Good luck with the purchase!

 We’d love to hear your thoughts about this vehicle.
 Comment below and let us know!